My love for beauty and stories

 This was my first piece from Rajasthan and I have quite a collection now.
 I just could not stop myself.

 Art is a journey for me, and one that I love.
 I truly admire the artists from Ecole de Paris and Fauvists for their passion for art which is reflected in their work, as well as their lives.

-Oil is my favourite medium with a preference for strong brushwork and a vibrant colour palate, governed by my mood and the intended atmosphere of each painting.
-I paint landscapes and still-lives, however portraits have been my favourite subjects the past few years.
+Oil is my favourite medium with a preference for strong brushwork and a vibrant colour palette, governed by my mood and the intended atmosphere of each painting.
+I paint landscapes and still-lives, however, portraits have been my favourite subjects the past few years.
 Each tells a story, shows unique qualities of the person, but is also a reflection of my own personality.

-But I’m not complaining, I feel blessed having this passion in my life.
+But I’m not complaining, I feel blessed to have this passion in my life.
 So many people never feel the same about anything.

 When I hear a question ‘What style do you work in?’
 I think of Picasso who hated continuity of style:

 I like to surprise myself – this is a sign of successful painting for me.
 And if somebody else likes it – it’s a bonus.

 Break the rules and be yourself.